Eifal/TaskManager/README.md

-just a simple example of task manager using python
+simple task manager using python